jenewmancisco/mac-dev-setup/README.md

     source venv/bin/activate

+If you are done working in the virtual environment for the moment, you can deactivate it:

+    deactivate

 You should see a `(venv)` appear at the beginning of your terminal prompt indicating that you are working inside the virtualenv.
 Now when you install something:

     pip2 install <package>